faenrandir/a_careful_examination/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 [^downstairsupstairs]: In [an interview](https://archive.bookofmormoncentral.org/content/miraculous-translation-book-mormon), David Whitmer describes how (emphasis added): "[Joseph] went **downstairs**, out into the orchard and made supplication to the Lord; was gone about an hour—came back to the house, and asked Emma’s forgiveness and then came **upstairs where we were and the translation went on all right**"

 [^deuteroisaiah]: To deal with deutero-Isaiah in the Book of Mormon, [FairMormon hypothesizes](https://www.fairmormon.org/answers/Book_of_Mormon/Anachronisms/Biblical/Deutero-Isaiah) that Joseph consulted the KJV Bible directly instead of the ancient manuscript (emphasis added): "As Joseph was translating the text of the Book of Mormon, he would find himself translating something that he recognized as being roughly similar to texts from the Bible.
 This would occur most prominently when Nephi quotes from Isaiah.  **Instead of translating Nephi's quotations of Isaiah, Joseph, deferred to the KJV translation of those chapters.** This may have been done to save time and to respect the quality of the KJV Bible.
 The chapters of Isaiah that we find in the Book of Mormon were taken largely by Joseph Smith from the KJV Bible, instead of being translated from Nephi's version of that text.
 In other words, why reinvent the wheel when the work has already been done?"

+[^lucymackstories]: Non-member scholars differ with believing scholars as to the genesis of Joseph's source material for these stories.
+Believing scholars would say that the source material was derived from visitations with Moroni.
+Non-members would suggest that the material was indicative of Joseph's forethought on the topic.
+Regardless, few if any scholars question the general accuracy of the account of Joseph being capable of such recitals.